cntkillme/sh-challenge-language-design/README.md

 An overview of the SHLang specification can be seen [here](doc/contents.md).

 ## Requirements
 The user is to implement a compiler and an interpreter for SHLang.
+Specifically, the parser and an SHLang virtual machine must be implemented.
+Various utilities and classes are already provided and the user is expected to make use of them.

 The use of lexer/parser generation tools or the usage of another user's submission is prohibited.

 ## Testing